Last Updated on March 9, 2021 by Julia Wilson

 Purring is a sound all cat lovers have come to know and enjoy.
 It is not entirely understood how cats purr but it is believed to be the result of rhythmic contractions of the muscles of the voice box and diaphragm which creates pressure effects that result in turbulent airflow through the trachea.

-Domestic cats purr in a frequency of 25 to 150 Hz per second.
-Purring isn’t confined to domesticated cats only, some species of wild cats such as cheetahs, bobcat, serval, ocelot, and the lynx.
+Domestic cats purr at a frequency of 25 to 150 Hz per second.
+Purring isn’t confined to domesticated cats only, some species of wild cats such as cheetahs, bobcat, serval, ocelot, and lynx.

 Why do cats purr?

 There are many reasons why cats purr.
 New kittens are able to purr as early as two days old.

 The purr of a kitten has a higher pitch than other types of purring.
 Kittens purr when they are nursing and their mother will purr back, it is believed to be a signal to the mother that all is well and this purring elicits a caregiving hormonal response.

 Purring in adult cats

 Purring isn’t confined to kittens, it continues into adulthood.
 Pet owners usually associate purring as a sign of a contented cat, however, purring is also known to occur in a distressed, sick or even dying cat.

 In this situation, it may be a throwback to when cats lived in the wild, a weak or dying cat is vulnerable to predators, therefore purring may help to throw off any potential hunters by suggesting that all is well with the cat.